Using Consumer Psychology to Grow Mobile Conversion Rate

 The screen is much smaller on a mobile device so you need to focus on making your headers smaller and removing as many destructions as possible.
 On mobile it is more about taking away rather than adding.
 This especially important on your mobile ecommerce checkout page.

-So if you don’t make this a priority for your mobile site, your conversions will suffer.
+So if you don’t make this a priority, your mobile conversion rate will suffer.

 Let’s take a deeper look at the pricing page.